Fatal Familial Insomnia (FFI) is a rare sleep disorder. It's genetic, and has been diagnosed in less than 40 families worldwide.

 Indeed, recent studies have found a direct correlation between Alzheimer's, sleep loss, and the formation of amyloid plaques in the brain.

 In FFI, prions eat away the thalamus region of the brain, responsible for regulating sleep and various sensory and motor systems, replacing it with amyloid plaques.

 This increasingly prevents the sufferer from losing consciousness - although their EEG readings show signs associated with REM sleep during waking hours.
 They are so sleep deprived, they are dreaming while awake.

 Because Fatal Familial Insomnia is genetic, there is a 50% chance of a parent passing it on to their offspring.
 A diagnostic test is now available, but there is no known cure for FFI.
 The only hope is that gene therapy will offer a solution to future generations.

-The Family That Couldn't Sleep is a fascinating book by D T Max, detailing the history of Fatal Familial Insomnia and related prion diseases.
+The Family That Couldn't Sleep by D T Max details the history of Fatal Familial Insomnia and prion disease.
 It reads like a detective story with alarming twists and turns, including just how close the population of Britain came to suffering a major epidemic of CJD.